MetPX/sarracenia/doc/sr_watch.1.rst

   export LD_PRELOAD="libsrshim.so.1"

 where *shimpost.conf* is an sr_cpost configuration file in the ~/.config/sarra/post/ directory.
 An sr_cpost
-configuration file is the same as an sr_post one, except that no plugins are not supported.
-With the shim library in place, whenever a file is written, the *accept/reject* clauses of the shimpost.conf file are consulted, and if accepted, the file is posted, as it would be by sr_watch.
+configuration file is the same as an sr_post one, except that plugins are not supported.
+With the shim library in place, whenever a file is written, the *accept/reject* clauses of the shimpost.conf file are consulted, and if accepted, the file is posted just as it would be by sr_watch.

-So far, the discussion has been about the time to notice the file exists.
+So far, the discussion has been about the time to notice a file has changed.
 Another consideration is the time to post files once they have been noticed.
-Here there are tradeoffs based on the checksum algorithm chosen.
+There are tradeoffs based on the checksum algorithm chosen.
 The most robust choice is the default: *s* or SHA-512.
 When using the *s* sum method, the entire file will be read in order to calculate it's checksum, which is likely to determine the time to posting.
 The check sum will used by downstream consumers to determine whether the file being announced is new, or one that has